barretverm/NeurDi/README.md

 # Neurodiversity Tweet Text Analysis

 The tweet data is has been retrieved/downloaded using R scripts.
-The data is stored in [raw_data](raw_data) in .csv format organized by year and month[^note].
+The data is stored in [raw_data](raw_data) in .csv format organized by year and month.

 ## Cleaning
 The data is cleaned and tokenized by this python script: [clean/tokenization.py](clean/tokenization.py).
 Cleaning currently maintains the following data for each tweet.